eclipse-vertx/vert.x/core_manual_ruby.md

 #### Writing HTTP responses

-To write data to an HTTP response, you invoke the `write_buffer` or `write_str` methods.
+To write data to an HTTP response, you invoke the `write` or `write_str` methods.
 These methods can be invoked multiple times before the response is ended.

 With a single buffer:

     myBuffer = ...
-    request.response.write_buffer(myBuffer)
+    request.response.write(myBuffer)

 A string.
 In this case the string will encoded using UTF-8 and the result written to the wire.